 Standard geo-replication is designed specifically to provide a DR solution for data tier outages.
 Unless there is an Azure SQL Database service outage in the region hosting the primary, you will not be able to initiate a failover to the secondary in the paired region.
 Standard geo-replication doesn’t support manually failing over a database because of an application tier outage.
 Active geo-replication provides the failover and location control you need for this scenario.

 If a region has an extended outage Microsoft will enable failover of all databases protected by standard geo-replication.
 The goal is that the service will determine if a failover is required within one hour of the incident.
 Once enabled you can initiate actual failover by terminating the geo-replication relationship on the secondary database.
 This approach makes the failover logic simple.
 An application can simply wait for the failover-enabled flag and then decide to failover or wait for the datacenter to recover.
-If your application needs to optimize for higher availability and can tolerate up to 1 hour of data loss then it should failover as soon as it is enabled by the service.
+If your application needs to optimize for higher availability and can tolerate RPO of 5 seconds then it should failover as soon as it is enabled by the service.
 If your application is sensitive to data loss you may opt to wait for the SQL Database service to recover.
 If this happens no data loss will occur.
 However, if the primary datacenter (and the databases) is not recovered within 24 hours failover will be initiated by the service automatically.
-In that case the application will have data loss and 24 hours of downtime.
+In that case the application will have data loss (with an RPO < 5 seconds) and 24 hours of downtime.
 In all cases, whether you failover the database or wait until it happens automatically you must still reconfigure your applications appropriately to connect to the failed over databases

 Once you have completed the failover you will want to ensure that the new primary is also protected.
 As part of the process of enabling failover the service will update its DR pairing configuration to use an alternate region.
 This will allow you to initiate geo-replication from the new primary to protect it.
 As seeding the new secondary will take some time (potentially hours depending on the size of database) you will need to decide if you want to restore availability during this seeding period and take the risk of operating the application without protection.
 The most prudent approach will be to wait until the failed over database is protected by its new secondary before activating the application.
 After seeding is completed, the DR configuration may look like the one depicted in Figure 2: